MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 ## Getting started with web automation

-Web automation actions enable users to interact with web applications and components through UI elements.
+Browser automation actions enable users to interact with web applications and components through UI elements.
 UI elements describe uniquely the web components that the action is going to handle.

 To add a new UI element, select **Add UI element** through the deployed web automation action or the **UI elements** tab of the flow designer.